-Constance “Connie” Pettinger
+Constance Lee "Connie" Pettinger

-Constance “Connie” Pettinger obituary
+Constance Lee "Connie" Pettinger obituary

-Constance “Connie” Pettinger
+Constance Lee "Connie" Pettinger

 Constance Pettinger Obituary

 Obituary published on Legacy.com by Omps Funeral Home and Cremation Center - Amherst Chapel on Sep.
-15, 2025.
+24, 2025.

 We mourn the passing of Constance (Connie) Lee Brainard Pettinger, who died from the effects of Alzheimer's disease on September 10, 2025 in her home at Shenandoah Valley Westminster-Canterbury in Winchester, Virginia.
-She is survived by her devoted husband of 53 years, Larry, and several cousins.
+She is survived by Larry, her devoted husband of 53 years, and several cousins.

 Connie was born on March 8, 1939, in Middletown, New York and was the only daughter of caring parents Sharla and Carleton Brainard.
 She grew up in Binghamton, New York, where she was surrounded by loving aunts and uncles.
-She made lifelong friends in elementary, junior high, high school, and college.
-She received a B.A. degree in Psychology from the University of Rochester (New York) in 1961 and worked there after graduation in the admissions recruitment and selection program and as director of a residence program for 350 women students.
+Connie made lifelong friends in elementary, junior high, high school, and college.

 Connie's passion for caring for and helping others blossomed in Sioux Falls when she became the director of the Senior Companion Program, a Federally funded demonstration program that recruited low-income seniors to assist homebound clients with companionship and support.
 Her role was especially challenging in those days, as women were not often given such leadership roles in this region.

-Travel has taken Connie and Larry around the United States and to several foreign countries in Europe, Asia, and South America.
-They honeymooned in Carmel, California, and developed a great love for the central California coast, making annual trips there throughout their married life until the arrival of the COVID pandemic.
+Travel has taken them around the United States and to Europe, Asia, and South America.
+They honeymooned in Carmel, California, and developed a great love for the central California coast, making annual trips there throughout their married life.
 They combined their love of that area with their appreciation of art, collecting many plein aire oil paintings of coastal scenes from favorite artists.
-Connie played the violin as a young person, and was involved in choral groups in high school and college.
-She enjoyed a wide variety of music, including classical, folk, and bluegrass.
-She and Larry were always looking for a special concert that they could attend together.

 To plant trees in memory, please visit the Sympathy Store.